Frequently Asked Questions

 How many courses, total, may I count from outside of the department for the major?

 Two.
 This includes courses in other departments at the College, courses from study away, and courses taken at other four-year colleges or universities (for example, courses taken while on leave from the College or summer school courses).
 The English department chair must approve these courses before they can be applied to your major.
-You must present supporting mateirals such as course syllabi, exams, papers, etc. to the chair and have him/her sign a study away approval form (which can be obtained from the English department coordinator).
+You must present supporting mateirals such as course syllabi, exams, papers, etc. to the chair and have him/her sign a study away approval form (found here, or can be obtained from the English department coordinator).
 Turn in your completed form to the English department office to be filed in your student record.

 Are there any kinds of courses that the English Department automatically disqualifies from counting toward the major?